 Chayandinskoye produces multi-component gas with substantial amounts of helium.

 In 2015, Gazprom commenced the pre-development of Chayandinskoye’s gas deposits.

-In the harsh natural and climatic conditions of Yakutia, Gazprom will use lightly manned technologies that provide for automated equipment control and integrated facility management.
-This approach will help optimize staffing, reduce travel costs for passenger operations, and avoid constructing redundant residential infrastructure.
+In the harsh natural and climatic conditions of Yakutia, Gazprom is using lightly manned technologies that provide for automated equipment control and integrated facility management.
+This approach helps optimize staffing, reduce travel costs for passenger operations, and avoid constructing redundant residential infrastructure.

 Since the field occupies a large area, stand-alone renewables-based power systems are used at remote gas well clusters in order to save money on building power transmission lines.

 Chayandinskoye is the first field in Russia to use the membrane technology for helium separation from natural gas on an industrial scale directly at the production site, making it possible to pump as much helium into the gas pipeline as the market demands.